bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

-For this reason it is **imperative** that you are not performing this procedure as root on the build machine otherwise important components of your build system machine may be overwritten.
+For this reason it is **imperative** that you are not performing this procedure as root on the build machine otherwise important components of your build system may be overwritten.

 The only time during this procedure you should be acting as the root user on the build system is if you are deliberately installing